dbdesign-students-spring2024/1-contemporary-issues-anyuchenn/README.md

 #**The advantages and drawbacks of data collecting behind the COVID-19 Contact Tracing Apps**

-For this assignment, I will explore various viewpoints on the data collected of COVID-19 contact tracing apps that used to address the challenges presented by the COVID-19 pandemic.
+For this assignment, I will explore two different viewpoints on the data collected of COVID-19 contact tracing apps that used to address the challenges presented by the COVID-19 pandemic.
 The first article focuses on highlighting the advantages of utilizing collected data, while the second article delves into the drawbacks associated with its use.

 ##**Article 1**